 The second story of the museum houses our administrative offices, work areas and environmentally controlled artifact storage areas.

-We mail four editions of our printed newsletter, named appropriately enough after the school’s student newspaper, The Bayonet, to over 1,500 alumni and friends of AMA.
-They are professionally prepared, printed, and mailed and usually consist of between 24 and 42 pages.
+Four editions of our alumni magazine, named appropriately enough after the school’s student newspaper, The Bayonet, are published and shared digitally with our active alumni base.
+They are professionally designed and prepared, and usually consist of between 24 and 42 pages.
+Printed copies are available on a subscription basis.
 Past editions, going back over 100 years are available on our website.

 We distribute an email newsletter to over 900 monthly, keeping our constituency up-to-date on what’s happening with the Foundation.
 We hear monthly from our Foundation Chairman, our museum director and staff, and get information on current events.